Since the first ever Abu Dhabi Grand Prix in 2009, the Yas Marina Circuit has proudly hosted this annual stop on the Formula 1 calendar.

 Turn 8 - A minor left curve, effectively it's just the start of the next back straight, with a chance to re-pass for those overtaken on the first straight.

-Turn 9 - Now a looping left hairpin that turns the drivers around 180 degrees, getting back on the power as early as possible.
+Turn 9 - Now a long, looping left hairpin that turns the drivers around 180 degrees, getting back on the power as early as possible.

 Turn 10/11/12 - A series of three right apexes, widened for 2021 but slowing into the biggest braking zone at Turn 12.